Smedley Butler: Bonus Army

 During his Senate campaign, Butler spoke out forcefully about the veterans' bonus.
 Veterans of World War I, many of whom had been out of work since the beginning of the Great Depression, sought immediate cash payment of Service Certificates granted to them eight years earlier via the World War Adjusted Compensation Act of 1924.
 Each Service Certificate, issued to a qualified veteran soldier, bore a face value equal to the soldier's promised payment, plus compound interest.
-The problem was that the certificates (like bonds), matured 20 years from the date of original issuance, thus, under extant law, the Service Certificates could not be redeemed until 1945.
-In June 1932, approximately 43,000 marchers—17,000 of whom were World War I veterans, their families, and affiliated groups—protested in Washington, D.C.
+The problem was that the certificates, like bonds, matured 20 years from the date of original issuance; thus, under extant law, the Service Certificates could not be redeemed until 1945.
+In June 1932, approximately 43,000 marchers, including 17,000 World War I veterans, their families, and affiliated groups, protested in Washington, D.C.
 The Bonus Expeditionary Force, also known as the "Bonus Army", marched on Washington to advocate the passage of the "soldier's bonus" for service during World War I. After Congress adjourned, bonus marchers remained in the city and became unruly.
 On July 28, 1932, two bonus marchers were shot by police, causing the entire mob to become hostile and riotous.
 The FBI, then known as the United States Bureau of Investigation, checked its fingerprint records to obtain the police records of individuals who had been arrested during the riots or who had participated in the bonus march.

 The veterans made camp in the Anacostia flats while they awaited the congressional decision on whether or not to pay the bonus.
 The motion, known as the Patman bill, was decisively defeated, but the veterans stayed in their camp.
-On July 19 Butler arrived with his young son Thomas, the day before the official eviction by the Hoover administration.
+On July 19, Butler arrived with his young son Thomas, the day before the official eviction by the Hoover administration.
 He walked through the camp and spoke to the veterans; he told them that they were fine soldiers and they had a right to lobby Congress just as much as any corporation.
 He and his son spent the night and ate with the men, and in the morning Butler gave a speech to the camping veterans.
 He instructed them to keep their sense of humor and cautioned them not to do anything that would cost public sympathy.
-On July 28, army cavalry units led by General Douglas MacArthur dispersed the Bonus Army by riding through it and using gas.
-During the conflict several veterans were killed or injured and Butler declared himself a "Hoover-for-Ex-President-Republican".
+On July 28, army cavalry units led by General Douglas MacArthur dispersed the Bonus Army by riding through it and using tear gas.
+During the conflict several veterans were killed or injured.
+Butler declared himself a "Hoover-for-Ex-President-Republican".

-Lectures
+Anti-war lectures

 After his retirement and later years, Butler became widely known for his outspoken lectures against war profiteering, U.S. military adventurism, and what he viewed as nascent fascism in the United States.